Google services that capture your personal data, and alternatives

 Campaign Manager

-Formerly DCM (Doubleclick Campaign Manager, Google's adserver for large advertisers and advertising agencies), generally coupled with Display & Video 360.
+Formerly DCM (DoubleClick Campaign Manager, Google's ad server for large advertisers and advertising agencies), generally coupled with Display & Video 360.

 The alternatives